Saint Thomas More Academy Philippines

 St. Thomas More Academy is a private pre-school, elementary and high-school in Bacoor, Cavite, Philippines.

 History

 STMA was formerly known as St. Thomas More School.
 It used to be located at Avenida St. Bahayang Pag-asa Subdivision, and Jacinto that is now the Jetti Gas Station.
 The school burned down and transferred the building near Iglesia ni Cristo church.

 The academy was founded in 1990 and has four branches in the Philippines.
-These are Main, the only branch that offers high-school enrollees, Annex both of which are located at Bacoor, Cavite, Tanza which is located at Tanza, Cavite and the newly opened branch outside the Cavite province, Las Piñas, located at Las Piñas, Metro Manila.
+These are Main, the only branch that offers high-school enrollees, Annex both of which are located at Bacoor, Cavite, Tanza which is located at Tanza, Cavite and the newly opened branch outside the Cavite province, Las Piñas, located at Las Piñas, Metro Manila, there is also another annex located in Molino IV in the Maryhomes subdivision, which offers Nursery 2 up to Grade 6.
+STMA Main also offers Special Education.